AfrifaEben7/compress_pro_st/STUDENT_INSTRUCTIONS.md

 4. **Incorrect addressing**: Use proper scale factors for memory access
 5. **Not handling edge cases**: Empty arrays, single elements, etc.

-Good luck with your implementation! 🚀
+Good luck with your implementation